California Wildfire Injury Attorneys

 External factors can also lead to downed power lines that cause fires.
 For example, the Witch Fire of 2007 and the Laguna Fire of 1970 were caused by power lines downed by the Santa Ana winds.
 The Dixie Fire started when a tree hit electrical distribution lines, leading to a massive blaze.

 As a result, the burden of the consequences fell on the residents.
 Many individuals have suffered from the extensive damage and losses caused by the wildfire.
-Our wildfire injury attorneys in California have repeatedly seen the devastating impact of corporate negligence on innocent people.
-We remain determined to fight against these large corporations, no matter the challenges.
+Wildfire injury attorneys in California have seen the devastating impact of corporate negligence on innocent people.
+We are dedicated to advocating for wildfire victims and holding negligent parties accountable where possible.

 Equipment And Vehicle Use